6112-fa25/6112-fa25.github.io/_pages/project.md

 Non-tokens (such as whitespace or comments) are discarded.
 Malformed tokens (e.g. an unterminated string literal) must be reported.

 A *parser* takes a sequence of tokens as input and checks to make sure they conform to the language specification.
-In order to pass this check, the input must have all matching braces, semicolons, etc. Types, variable names, and function names are not verified.
-A parser outputs a *syntax tree*, a tree representation of the program.
+In order to pass this check, the input must have all matching braces, semicolons, etc. A parser outputs a *syntax tree*, a tree representation of the program.

 The [language specification]({% link _pages/project/spec.md %}) describes the concrete syntax of the language, which you will need to separate into a scanner specification and a parser specification.
 You will then implement a hand-written scanner and recursive descent parser in C++.
-We disallow using parser generators such as ANTLR4 in this phase.
+We allow using lexer generators such as ANTLR4.
+We disallow using parser generators such as ANTLR4.
 Creating and using your own parser combinator library is also OK.

 ## Phase 2: Interpretation